zeldaret/mm/CONTRIBUTING.md

 ------------

 - [Discord](https://discord.zelda64.dev/) - Primary discussion platform.
-- [Reservation board](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) - We use this to track decompilation progress, not GitHub Issues.
+- [Google Sheets reservation board](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) - We use this to track decompilation progress, not GitHub Issues.

 - [Installation guide](https://github.com/zeldaret/mm/blob/master/README.md#installation) - Instructions for getting this repository set up and built on your machine.
 - [Code Review Guidelines](REVIEWING.md) - These are the guidelines that reviewers will be using when reviewing your code.
 Good to be familiar with these before submitting your code.